Lindsay Burns: Research controversies

-As of July 2022, Cassava Sciences and papers published by Burns and Wang are under investigation by the U.S. Justice Department; Cassava denies any wrongdoing.
+As of July 2022, Cassava Sciences and papers published by Burns and Wang were under investigation by the DOJ; Cassava denies any wrongdoing.
 The U.S. Securities and Exchange Commission (SEC), the U.S. National Institutes of Health (NIH), and City University of New York (CUNY) were also investigating allegations of manipulated data.
+According to The Wall Street Journal, the CUNY report stated that Burns shared with Wang some responsibility "for errors and misconduct".
+In June 2024, Wang was indicted by the United States Department of Justice (DOJ) for fraud and charged with falsifying data on $16 million in grant applications to the NIH related to the Alzheimer's drug in development, simufilam.